engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 On more minor but important detail is that the fourth binding *delta* was not referenced directly in the statements.
 Since the statements did not pair up an anchor with this binding name, it was not used.
-No values were generated.
+No values were generated for it.
 This is how activities are expected to work when they are implemented correctly.
 This means that the bindings themselves are templates for data generation, only to be used when necessary.

 ## Params

-As with the bindings, a params section can be added at the same level, providing additional parameters to be used with all the statements provided.
+As with the bindings, a params section can be added at the same level, setting additional parameters to be used with statements.
 Again, this is an example of modifying or otherwise creating a specific type of statement, but always in a way specific to the activity type.
+Params can be thought of as statement properties.
 As such, params don't really do much on their own, although they have the same basic map syntax as bindings:

     params:
      ratio: 1

 ## Tags

-Tags are used to mark and filter groups of statements for controlling different types of scenario execution.
+Tags are used to mark and filter groups of statements for controlling which ones get used in a given scenario:

     tags:
      name:foxtrot
-    statements:
-     - "I'm alive!"
+     unit: bravo

 ### Tag Filtering